Collate Stage Directions

 Examples

-In the following example, the editor captures the facts that he adds an editorial stage direction in the modern text of Friar Bacon and Friar Bungay, that Dyce adds a different editorial stage direction in his 1861 edition, and that Bevington adds yet another editorial stage direction in his 2002 edition.
+In the following example, the editor captures the facts that he adds an editorial stage direction in the modernized text of Friar Bacon and Friar Bungay, that Dyce adds a different editorial stage direction in his 1861 edition, and that Bevington adds yet another editorial stage direction in his 2002 edition.

 <app from="doc:emdFBFB_M#emdFBFB_M_anc_640" to="doc:emdFBFB_M#emdFBFB_M_anc_641">